Get the quality name-brand gear you need to hike, bike, paddle, climb, and camp.

 |New River Rock. by Mike Williams.
 Wolverine Publishing.
 2013,||GV200.2.W42 W55 2013|

 |Grayson Highlands Bouldering. by Aaron Parlier.
 Brayackmedia Publishing.
 2013,||GV199.42.V82 G74 2013|

 |Guide Books – Paddling & Hiking – Select Books||Call Numbers|

 |Hiking waterfalls in Tennessee: a guide to the state’s best waterfall hikes.
 Johnny Molloy.
 FalconGuides.
 2015.||GV199.42.T2 M65 2015|

 |Hiking Tennessee: Second edition.
 A guide to the state’s greatest hiking adventures.
 Kelley Roark.
 FalconGuides 2016,||GV199.42.T2 R63 2016|

 |The River Gypsies’ guide to North America: a whitewater travel guide to 294 of the continent’s best rivers. by Leland Davis, Andria Davis, & friends.
 Brushy Mountain Publishing.
 2010,||GV788 .D385 2010|

 |Whitewater of the Southern Appalachians by Kirk Eddlemon.
 Wolverine Publishing.
 2014.||GV783 .E33 2014|

-- Rental Rate Periods: Daily means one 24 hour period (available, M,T,W,TH) and Weekend means pickup on Friday and return Monday.
-During business hours.
+- Rental Rate Periods: Daily means one 24 hour period (available, M,T,W,R) and Weekend means pickup on Friday and return Monday (during business hours).

 - Equipment returned late is charged at twice the daily rate for every day the equipment is late.